Privacy Predictions Roundup

 These are just a few of the predictions bandied about during the wide-ranging conversations hosted by WireWheel in forums like the SPOKES Conference, and frequent webinars that bring together privacy professionals, thought leaders, regulators, NGOs, thinktanks, and senior executives from across jurisdictions and industries, brands and publishers, adtech, martech, privacy tech, and Big Tech.

-These conversations have marked the changing consumer attitudes and consequent responses from business that are driving data privacy, its adoption, and influencing proposed regulation.
+These conversations have marked the changing consumer attitudes and consequent responses from businesses that are driving data privacy, its adoption, and influencing proposed regulation.
 They continue to track the trends that have evolved among forward-looking firms as they journey from compliance to privacy by design.
 From regulatory burden to competitive differentiator.

 Suggested Blog Posts